Food shortages are the next supply-chain crunch

 Many food suppliers are planning for these hiccups and shortages to last.

-Saffron Road, a producer of frozen and shelf-stable meals, is holding extra inventory, keeping about four months of supply on hand instead of the typical one or two months.
+Saffron Road, a producer of frozen and shelf-stable meals, is holding extra inventory, keeping about four months’ supply on hand instead of the typical one or two months.

 “People are hoarding,” said CEO and founder Adnan Durrani.
 “What I think you’ll see over the next six months, all prices will go higher.”